MyEyes/sbbs1k_mod/README.md

 # sbbs1k_mod
 Basic Python script for modding Super Baseball Simulator 1000 teams.

-This utility has no dependencies and should just work (tm).
+~This utility has no dependencies and should just work (tm).~ This utility has a dependency on pillow for the team logo import/export.

 ## How to use
 Export the teams from the original US Version of the ROM with